Kyoto Gay Travel

-There are various gay bars in Kyoto, most of which are small, intimate establishments.
-Kyoto gay bars have a more personal vibe than any gay bar I had ever seen before.
+There are several gay bars in Kyoto, most of which are small, quiet establishments.
+Kyoto gay bars have a more intimate vibe than any gay bar I had ever been to.
 The experience is akin to spending time in someone else’s living room with a few acquaintances.

 Apple is one of the official Kyoto gay bars.
 The establishment is not what you would imagine a typical gay bar to be like.
 I would describe the Apple Kyoto gay bar as more of a private lounge.
 It’s not a place where large groups congregate.

 Apple is on the third floor of a building near the Kamiyacho district.
 It felt a bit awkward approaching the entrance since there was no one walking through the hallway.

 We stared at one another and said “well, why not?”
 Although Apple was not the experience I expected, I’m very glad I went.